mitsuba-renderer/drjit/docs/unused/advanced.rst

 ===============

-This section discusses a number of advanced operations and ways of extending Enoki.
+This section discusses a number of advanced operations and ways of extending Dr.Jit.

-Improving introspection of Enoki types in LLDB/GDB
+Improving introspection of Dr.Jit types in LLDB/GDB
 --------------------------------------------------

-When debugging programs built on top of Enoki using `LLDB
+When debugging programs built on top of Dr.Jit using `LLDB
 <https://lldb.llvm.org/>`_ or `GDB <https://www.gnu.org/software/gdb/>`_, the
 stringified versions of arrays are needlessly verbose and reveal private implementation details.
 For instance, printing a simple statically sized 3D